 echo "$text_without_tags"

-#Output: "This is bold text."
+# Output: "This is bold text."

 CAMEL_TO_SNAKE_CASE

-This function converts a string from CamelCase to snake_case.
+Function: Converts a string from CamelCase to snake_case.

 camel_to_snake_case() {